konskons11/FungID/Readme.md

 ```

 ### Main Interface
-Upon launching the application, you will see the main interface divided into 2 main sections:
+Upon launching the application, the main interface is displayed, which is divided into 2 main sections:

-Training Mode: For training a model with the desired images.
+Training Mode: For training a model with the images of interest.

 Testing Mode: For testing a pre-trained model on the desired images for classification.